sysadminstory/1and1-Mail-account-Manager/README.md

 5. Submit a pull request :D

 ## History
+* 2017-03-07
-2017-03-07 : Initial release
+  * Initial release
+* 2017-03-09 :
-2017-03-09 : Release that supports more than one
+  * Release that supports more than one provider
+* 2017-03-26 :
+  * Fixed detailed listing emails when there were Exchange, Mailing List or Resource accounts
+  * More PEP8 conformance
+  * We don't rely on "textual" content to determine the account type
+  * Add support of Extended details on Exchange account
+  * Limit the deletion tries to the supported types
+  * Fixed many typos

 ## Credits
-The intial work for the control panel login was done here : https://github.com/devilcius/1and1EmailCreator
+The initial work for the control panel login was done here : https://github.com/devilcius/1and1EmailCreator
 ## License
 This code is released under the GNU GENERAL PUBLIC LICENSE v3.
 See the LICENCE file for more information.